wtsi-npg/npg_langqc/README.md

 - [The QC process](docs/qc_process.md)
 - [The QC database schema](docs/qc_schema_explained.md)

+## Prepare for release

+Prior to merging to the master branch:

+- Update CHANGELOG.md
+- Update the hardcoded version in
+    - frontend/package.json
+    - lang_qc/__init__.py
+    - pyproject.toml
+- If needed, update the Copyright year in frontend/src/App.vue

 ## Install and run locally

 You can install the package with `pip install .` from the repository's root.